ExplicITConsulting/set-outlooksignatures.com/parameters.en.md

 This mode is ideal when users log on to clients where Set-OutlookSignatures can not be run in their security context (shared devices with a master login, users with a Microsoft 365 F-license, users only using phones or Android/iOS tablets), in BYOD scenarios, or when your simply want do not want to run Set-OutlookSignatures on any of your clients.

-SimulateAndDeploy considers additional mailboxes when the user added them in Outlook Web, when they are passed via the '[SimulateMailboxes'](/parameters#38-virtualmailboxconfigfile)' parameter, or when being added dynamically via the '[VirtualMailboxConfigFile](/parameters#38-virtualmailboxconfigfile)' parameter.
+SimulateAndDeploy considers additional mailboxes when the user added them in Outlook on the web, when they are passed via the '[SimulateMailboxes'](/parameters#38-virtualmailboxconfigfile)' parameter, or when being added dynamically via the '[VirtualMailboxConfigFile](/parameters#38-virtualmailboxconfigfile)' parameter.

 The SimulateAndDeploy parameter makes sense only when used in combination with '.\sample code\SimulateAndDeploy.ps1'.
 Do not use this parameter for other scenarios.